 Still, hearing a string trio these days is something of a rarity and it takes some time to adapt to the absence of a second violin.
 This is compounded when the passage of play is about 7 minutes long; you adjust to the three layers easily enough.
 But then, with a late Romantic efflorescence like this bagatelle, the temptation arises to mentally flesh out chords and melodies-with-accompaniment; a pointless occupation and a distraction, at best.
 At the end, this movement served as little more than a brief curtain-raiser, competently delivered if unexceptional in impact.
 I know you can’t expect masterpieces like the Webern Op.
 20 or the Schoenberg Op.
 45 to pop up every time a string trio is mooted but this gambit failed to impress for several reasons, not the least being its actual content

-Speaking of distractions, the following run-through of Rachmaninov;’s Suite No. 2 for Two Pianos set my teeth on edge for all the wrong reasons.
+Speaking of distractions, the following run-through of Rachmaninov’s Suite No. 2 for Two Pianos set my teeth on edge for all the wrong reasons.
 Melbourne musician Caroline Almonte teamed with visitor John Novacek for this flamboyant exercise but her page-turner was ill-prepared for the experience, doing her job too early for Almonte or failing to move quickly enough.
 And this is not a work where mechanical slip-ups can be ignored, particularly in the outer movements, Alla marcia and Tarantella, let alone the rapid second-movement Waltz.

 Coping with this problem meant much more to Almonte than to any of us observers, yet it made for an enervating 20 minutes or so.
 I assume that the turner was faced with a score that had both parts set out and she underwent considerable confusions separating Almonte’s part from the other; matters weren’t helped for her by the performers using different editions.
-Whatever the case, the work’s progress often took on the character of a slug-fest, which is partly the composer’s fault because much of the writing involves massive doubling which gives rise to an ongoing heftiness.
+Whatever the case, the work’s progress often took on the character of a slug-fest, which is partly the composer’s fault because much of the writing involves massive doubling that gives rise to an ongoing heftiness.
 Sure, there are more relaxed passages where the texture cuts back as at Figure 4 in the Muzgiz 1948 edition of the first movement, and later after the fff explosion at Figure 14 where the dynamic scales back radically to an unexpectedly placid ending.

 Even the headlong finale has bouts of relative quiescence; after the initial quick contrast between pp and ff, Rachmaninov lets up at Figure 16 for some restrained skipping before bursting back to the normal operating condition of hectoring.
 This interpolation of potentially air-filled relief recurs twice more before the rhythm piles hemiolas on its 6/8 pulse and the performers head for an emphatic home stretch.
 It could be exhilarating but the overwhelming sensation at the suite’s end was of relief.